payaldadhwal/Project-Portfolio/README.md

 ###🔹2. 🛒 Blinkit-Inspired Grocery Sales Analysis

 ### 📌 Description

-This project analyzes a retail grocery dataset using SQL and Power BI to uncover insights on sales performance, product demand, and outlet efficiency.
-The project demonstrates end-to-end data analysis, from data cleaning to interactive dashboard creation.
+This project explores a retail grocery dataset of around 8,400 records using SQL and Power BI to uncover actionable insights on sales trends, product demand, and outlet performance.
+It highlights an end-to-end workflow from data cleaning to building an interactive dashboard.

 ---